gvwilson/thirdbit/src/fiction/santas/index.md

 "It's like everyone else is excited about making deliveries and everything but I'm just watching myself do it, you know?
-Like this is someone else's life and I've just put it on like a sweater except it doesn't quite fit and no matter how many times I wash it, it'll still smell a bit like whoever it really belongs to."
+Like this is someone else's life and I've just put it on like a sweater, except it doesn't quite fit and no matter how many times I wash it, it'll still smell a bit like whoever it really belongs to."